ocaml/ocaml.org/data/tutorials/language/4ad_01_operators.md

 ## Binding Operators

 OCaml allows the creation of custom `let` operators.
-This is often used on functions such as `Option.bind` or `List.concat_map`.
+This is often used on monad-related functions such as `Option.bind` or `List.concat_map`.
+See [Monads](/docs/monads) for more on this topic.

 The `doi_parts` function attempts to extract the registrant and identifier parts from string expected to contain a [Digital Object Identifier (DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier).
 ```ocaml